wofr06/lesspipe/README.md

  --chop-long-lines.
 That can be changed interactively by typing -S followed by ENTER when viewing files with long lines.
 It is e.g. quite useful for tabular display of csv files with many columns.

+ Auxiliary programs are provided to enhance the TAB completion mechanism in bash and zsh shells and to help colorizing the filtered output.

 ## 2. Usage